 Mishra, P., & Koehler, M. J. (2006).
 Technological pedagogical content knowledge: A framework for teacher knowledge.
 Teachers College Record, 108(6). http://dx.doi.org/10.1111/j.1467-9620.2006.00684.x

 Schulman, L.S.
 (1986).
 Those who understand: Knowledge in the growth in teaching.
 Educational Researcher, 15(2). http://dx.doi.org/10.3102/0013189X015002004

 Looking for free flash cards for your beginner instrumentalists?
-Cards here for Flute, Clarinet, Alto Sax, Trumpet, and Trombone/Euphonium.
+Here are 4-Note and 8-Note Cards here for Flute, Clarinet, Alto Sax, Trumpet, Bells, Trombone/Euphonium, and Tuba.

 I'd like to announce that I've finally launched my latest project, a new podcast where I interview teachers, composers, and performers of music for winds and percussion.
 The first episode is an interview with Cleveland area teacher and fellow composer John Pasternak.
 The conversation touches on John's early influences, his time as the arranger for the Kent State Marching Band, his publishing company JM Publishing, composing for band, and the importance of staying humble and approachable.
 Please give it a listen!

 The direct link to the feed is http://everythingbandpodcast.libsyn.com/rss.